 Think you know chemically processed hair?
 Think again…Read on to find out whether your knowledge is true or a myth.

 No. Texlaxing involves leaving a relaxer on the hair for a shorter amount of time than you when relaxing.
 Some people add protein to the relaxer to slow down the processing.
-Texturising is done using a texturiser, but you still leave the product on your hair for a shorter amount of time than those relaxing.
+Texturizing is done using a texturizer, but you still leave the product on your hair for a shorter amount of time than those relaxing.
 Decide which option is best for you and go for it.